Achievable logoAchievable logo

 Feedback

-The Employee Retirement Income Security Act of 1974 (ERISA) established standards that corporate retirement plans must adhere to in order to receive favorable tax considerations.
-If a corporate retirement plan meets the criteria set forth by ERISA, the plan is a qualified plan and the employer may deduct contributions to the plan as a business expense.
-Vesting, eligibility, and discrimination are the core issues addressed by ERISA.
+The Employee Retirement Income Security Act of 1974 (ERISA) established standards that corporate retirement plans must meet to receive favorable tax treatment.
+If a corporate retirement plan meets ERISA requirements, it’s a qualified plan, and the employer may deduct contributions to the plan as a business expense.

 Eligibility